 Speakers — When you're buying marine speakers, look for plastic cones (such as polypropylene) and rubber surrounds for maximum weather protection, corrosion-resistant mounting hardware, and enough power to pump out tunes over wind, water, and engine noise.
 Be sure to look at where you're mounting the speakers — if your speakers are near your compass, they should be magnetically shielded.

-Subwoofers — Bass matters on boats, too, so it's smart to invest in a sturdy, powerful marine sub.
+Subwoofers — Bass matters on boats, too, so it's smart to invest in a sturdy, powerful marine subwoofer.
 Look for plastic cones and rubber surrounds for maximum weather protection.
 Free-air rated component subs or enclosed subwoofers are good for the challenging mounting locations you'll often encounter in a boat.
-If you do not plan on adding an external amplifier, look for a powered enclosed subwoofer.
+If you don't plan to add an external amplifier, look for a powered enclosed subwoofer.

 Speaker wire and cables — Marine-rated wiring is an essential part of any marine audio system.
 All wires should be tinned; bare copper can corrode quickly in salt water conditions.

 Satellite radio — SiriusXM satellite radio is truly a "must-have" marine audio component, because satellite radio reception extends up to 200 miles off shore.
 Many marine receivers are satellite radio-ready, which means you can add an external tuner, mount it out of sight, and run the cable into the radio.
 Even better, plug-and-play satellite radio tuners can be transferred from car to boat to home.
 Look for a marine kit for your plug-and-play tuner, including a marine-rated satellite radio antenna.